aoe4replays-gg/launcher/README.md

 - gets triggered by Windows and receives the replay URL,
 - extracts the ID of the match from the URL,
 - downloads the corresponding replay file from aoe4replays.gg,
-- unzips it into the local aoe4 playback folder,
+- unzips it into the local AOE4 playback folder,
-- starts AOE4 in replay mode through Steam, with appropriate arguments so that it immediately runs the replay.
+- starts AOE4 in dev mode through Steam, with appropriate arguments so that it immediately runs the replay.

-## Building the project from sources
+## Building the launcher from the sources
-- be on a windows machine with Rust installed
+- be on a Windows machine with Rust installed,
-- clone this github repository
+- clone this github repository,
-- run `cargo build --release` in the root folder of the repository
+- run `cargo build --release` at the root folder of the repository,
-- the executable is gets generated at `target/release/aoe4_replay_launcher.exe`
+- the executable gets generated in `target/release/aoe4_replay_launcher.exe`